 Court with the motion.
 The motion papers must be typed or

-Within 14 days of the filing of the notice of appeal if the
+Within 14 days of the later of the filing of the notice of appeal or the granting

 If the appeal is dismissed, denied or withdrawn, the filing